Skip to main content

 set {

-name = "serviceAccount.annotations.eks\\.amazonaws\\.com/role-arn"
+name = "serviceAccount.annotations.eks\\.amazonAWS\\.com/role-arn"

 value = module.karpenter_irsa_role.iam_role_arn #here we refrenced the IRSA ARN created in setp 4